Identify a Persistent & Proxied Link

 Please note: the URL in the browser address bar is very unlikely to be the correct link for sharing or citing.
 Look for an article link within the webpage, usually located near the other citation information for the item.

-Not all vendors provide a proxied link, JSTOR for example.
+Not all vendors provide a proxied link.
 If you do not see a link with the proxy information on the webpage, you can use our Link Builder to create a proxied link (a link with the Library’s URL prefix) to ensure PSU students, staff and faculty can access licensed online content from off campus.